-Disabled Writers is a resource to help editors connect with disabled writers and journalists, and journalists connect with disabled sources.
+Disabled Writers, founded in 2017, is a resource to help editors connect with disabled writers and journalists, and journalists connect with disabled sources.
 Our goal is to promote paid opportunities for multiply marginalized members of the disability community, and to encourage editors and journalists to think of disabled people for stories that stretch beyond disability issues.

 The disability community has a saying: Nothing about us without us.

 Ready to start looking for writers and sources?
 Check out our profiles.